servicecatalog/oscm-identity/README.md

-oidc.redirectUrl=url which is used for token callback, must be register in your external identity provider list of URL responses oidc.configurationUrl=url which delivers all necessary identity provider related informations oidc.usersEndpoint=url which is used for accessing users resource
+oidc.redirectUrl=url which is used for token callback, must be register in your external identity provider list of URL responses oidc.configurationUrl=url which delivers all necessary identity provider related informations oidc.usersEndpoint=url which is used for accessing users resource oidc.groupsEndpoint=url which is used for accessing groups resource
 ```
 3. Start the application using `java -jar` command